Adapting Security Warnings to Counter Online Disinformation: Crowdworker Study

 \begin{itemize} \item $info_1$: The warning said that this site is trying to install malware. \item $info_2$: The warning said that this site is trying to steal my information. \item $info_3$: The warning said that this site contains false or misleading information. \end{itemize}

-We used the survey responses to compute an informativeness score $i$ in the range $[{-2},2]$, which captured the participant's certainty that the warning had to do with disinformation. $i_{p,w} = 2$ if participant $p$ ``strongly agreed'' that warning $w$ was about false or misleading information and ``strongly disagreed'' about the other topics.
-For each point deviation from these ``correct'' responses on the Likert scales, $i_{p,w}$ would be reduced by 1, resulting in a lower score when the participant was uncertain in their answer or had an incorrect understanding of the warning.
+We used the survey responses to compute an informativeness score $i_{p,w}$ in the range $[{-2},2]$, which captured participant $p$'s certainty that warning $w$ was about disinformation. $i_{p,w} = 2$ if $p$ ``strongly agreed'' that $w$ was about false or misleading information and ``strongly disagreed'' that $w$ was about malware and stealing information.
+For each point deviation from these ``correct'' responses on the Likert scales, we reduced $i_{p,w}$ by 1, resulting in a lower score when the participant was uncertain in their answer or had an incorrect understanding of the warning.
 The scoring formula was:

-\paragraph{Harm} We used two survey questions to measure whether a warning caused a participant to believe that they were at risk of harm.
-The survey asked how strongly the participant agreed with each of these statements on a Likert scale from 1 (``Strongly disagree'') to 5 (``Strongly agree''):
+\paragraph{Harm} We designed two survey questions to measure whether a warning caused a participant to perceive a risk of harm.
+The survey asked about agreement with the following statements, using the same 5-point Likert scale as above.

 \begin{itemize} \item $harm_1$: After seeing the warning, I believe the website may harm me if I visit it. \item $harm_2$: After seeing the warning, I believe the website may harm other people who visit it. \end{itemize}